 Whether it be time or money, we’re all interested in making good investments.
 Chasing the latest fads can waste both our time and our money, quickly sabotaging our goals.
 This is why we design fitness rooms around trends, not fads.

 “Now in its eleventh year, the survey was completed by more than 1,800 health and fitness professionals worldwide, many certified by ACSM, and was designed to reveal trends in various fitness environments.
 Forty-two potential trends were given as choices, and the top 20 were ranked and published by ACSM.” -American College of Sports and Medicine regarding the 2017 Worldwide Fitness Trends Survey

 By addressing trends in your facility instead of fads you can have confidence that your investment will add value for years to come.
-Over the next few months on this blog we will be covering the 10 top trends for 2017 and how you can address them in your facility.

 #1 TREND FITNESS TREND FOR 2017